midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

     YYYY-MM-DD

-Model projections will have an associated `origin_date` to the start date for scenarios (first date of simulated transmission/outcomes).
+The `origin_date` is the start date for scenarios (first date of simulated transmission/outcomes).
 The "origin_date" and date in the filename should correspond.